Have you ever used College Confidential?

 That being said, while College Confidential has some benefits, it also has its downsides.

-As well, College Confidential can sometimes fuel the fire of the college admissions frenzy so if you are prone to feeling stressed and anxious about the process, you may want to avoid some parts of the forum.
+As well, College Confidential can sometimes fuel the fire of the college admissions frenzy.
+So if you are prone to feeling stressed and anxious about the process, you may want to avoid some parts of the forum.
 As Mr. Hoover so accurately states, “…College Confidential, with its many facets, is also a metaphor for the admissions process, in which families have many choices.
 To freak out or stay calm.
-To sweat prestige or not.
+Or to sweat prestige or not.
 To crank up the big amplifiers or don the noise-canceling headphones.”